Time Required

 Neff, K. D., & Germer, C. K. (2013).
 A pilot study and randomized controlled trial of the mindful self-compassion program.
 Journal of Clinical Psychology, 69(1), 28-44.

-Participants in an eight-week Mindful Self-Compassion (MSC) program, which included practicing the self-compassion break, among other exercises, reported feeling greater self-compassion at the end of the program than they had at the beginning.
-Their self-compassion at the end of the eight weeks was also greater than that of a comparison group that didn’t participate in the program.
-The MSC participants also reported greater mindfulness and life satisfaction, and lower depression, anxiety, and stress, than the comparison group.
+People in an eight-week Mindful Self-Compassion (MSC) program, which included practicing the Self-Compassion Break, among other exercises, reported feeling greater self-compassion at the end of the program than they had at the beginning and when compared to a group that didn’t participate.
+The (largely Caucasian) MSC participants also reported greater mindfulness and life satisfaction, and lower depression, anxiety, and stress, than the comparison group.

 Sources